JonDum/ThatValidator/README.md

 `var myValidator = new ThatValidator('#myForm', config);`

 Note: the first parameter does not have to be a `<form>` element.
-It can be any container element.
+It can be any container element reference or string.

 ##### Configuring